Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Results and Discussion

 When examining the band structure along the LDA approximation (lower panels of Fig. \ref{fig-band-u}), unlike in the PS case for lower U values (U $<$ 1.4 eV), we do not observe bands crossing the Fermi level in the vicinity of the $\Gamma$ point and the Bb2$_{1}$m structure continues to be as the most stable configuration.
-Although, as in the case of PS, we can observe that for U $\geq$ 1.4 eV, it favors the semi-metallic character in which the electronic like-bands (around M$_{y}$) and the Dirac-like bands (at M$_{x}$) are pushed to high energies, besides the bands get closer to the Fermi level near the M$_{y}$ for U $\geq$ 1.8 eV.
+Although, as in the case of PS, we can observe that for U $\geq$ 1.4 eV, it favors a semimetallic state in which the Dirac-like bands (at M$_{x}$) are pushed to higher energies, besides the bands get closer to the Fermi level near the M$_{y}$ for U $\geq$ 1.8 eV.